appdotnet/api-spec/content/docs/resources/post/report.md

 Report a post as spam.
 This will mute the author of the post and send a report to App.net.

+> If you are testing this endpoint, please send an email to [support@app.net](mailto:support@app.net) letting us know the account you are about to report.

 <%= migration_warning ['response_envelope'] %>

 <%= endpoint "POST", "posts/[post_id]/report", "User" %>